archbardinexile/BGCL/locations.md

 #### **Ingenium**

 Ingenium appeared in the skies north-east of Fundus in the year [748 PO](timeline#748-po), bringing with it a sprawling brass metropolis and a displaced but technologically advanced culture.
 Facing an energy crisis, they sought the assistance of the Church while they acclimated to the new world in which they found themselves.
 An agreement with Caelum's Landing was reached in [756 PO](timeline#756-po), and with the help of the monks of the Spirit Temple, the earthmote Ingenium was moved to Fundus' north-eastern shore.
 [Spiro Sol Orbis](church-of-caelum#spiro-sol-orbis) is Ingenium's current Prefect.

+### The Outermotes

+The Outermotes are the territories of the Church that can only be reached by airship or glider.
+Though the Church has established a presence in these regions, their distance from Caelum's Landing and lack of Church involvement can sometimes invite apostasy.

+#### **Micantrum**

+Micantrum is the smallest of the Church's territories at only 50 miles in diameter.
+The earthmote can be described as a floating geode north-east of Fundus.
+It is spherical in shape, with several tunnel entrances that lead inside to the 1,000 storied rings that form a disreputable mining metropolis.
+Inside, crystals are illuminated by an artificial moon hanging at the earthmote's centre, created by Micantrum's current governor, the philandering tiefling wizard, [Havat Eilistre](characters#havat-eilistre).
+Under his administration, Micantrum has become a lawless place of debauchery, gambling and fornication.
+Denizens can even be found battling for riches in Micantrum's infamous gladiatorial arena.

+The Church maintains a trade presence through Micantrum's Prefect, [Luna Vigil](characters#luna-vigil).
+However, much to the Church's disdain, they were recently revealed to have become Eilistre's mistress.
+Many believe it is this affair that has caused Micantrum's reputation to fall into its current state.
+Thanks to its seclusion, many races who prefer to live in darkness make their home in Micantrum.

+#### **Madanau**

+Madanau has been revealed by scholars to be one of the first earthmotes to arrive in Fio during [Caelum's Light](lore#caelums-light).
+Estimated to be nearly 800 years old, this desert earthmote lies far erde-west of Caelum's Landing, treacherously close to the Miasma.
+Madanau has made its name as a valued hub of trade, able to grow and export exotic fruits and spices that cannot be found anywhere else in the Relief.
+The grand, circular oasis at Madanau's centre hosts a portal to the elemental plane of water, providing an abundance of fresh water and delicious fish.
+However, in [996 PO](timeline#996-po) the portal was damaged by a falling shard from a rogue earthmote.
+Under the administration of [Sana Sol Orbis](characters#sana-sol-orbis) the citizens of the ancient desert earthmote were able to stabilise the portal.

+#### **Creed's Hollow**

+Stabilised skew-east of Madanau, Creed's Hollow emerged from the Miasma in a ring of hellfire in 996 PO.
+The earthmote flew over Madanau and rained imps from the *Nine Hells* down upon its citizens.
+Though Madanau was able to repel the attack, the oasis at its centre was damaged by a shard of hellish black rock that fell from the rogue earthmote.
+With the imps defeated, monks of the Spirit Temple were able to arrest the earthmote and greet its denizens.
+The Church's ambassadors were met by a village of tiefling farmers who, until recently, had been living in seclusion in Avernus, free of *Zariel*'s rule.
+Creed's Hollow enjoys healthy relations with the Church, and trades in agricultural produce native to the Nine Hells.

 ### Atada